 This is about as simple as stretches come.
 Start by sitting on the floor or a mat with your feet together, extended out in front of you.
 Keep your back straight, and bend forward, reaching for your toes.
 If possible, grab your feet with your hands.
 If not, stretch as far as you can, and hold the position for 10 seconds before relaxing.

-Post Workout Recovery Tips
+More Post-Workout Recovery Tips